osism/ansible-collection-services/roles/dnsdist/README.rst

              - 208.67.222.220
              - 208.67.220.222

-List of public DNS servers.
+List of DNS servers to loadbalance.